 Extending classroom spaces

-In a slow process we have gradually extended the spaces used for various activities to extend into the formerly unused corridors between classrooms.
+In SSP the spaces used for various activities extend into the formerly unused corridors between classrooms.
 The result is stunning.
 A great range of activities can happen here, with or without immediate adult support.
 Examples documented here include printing, making pancakes, lego and table football.

-A recent addition to the equipment was donated to us by Tom when he left SSP last summer.
+A recent addition to the equipment was donated to us by Tom when he left SSP.
 His racing track now functions as a welcome device for experiments about speed and gravity …

 There are also two reading corners with a couch, a bench and well-equipped bookshelves.
 The entire set-up is also very well used at break times when it rains and the children can’t go out on the yard.